Submultiplicative norms and filtrations on section rings: Limiting behavior of jumping measures and geodesic rays

 \subsection{Maximal geodesic rays from submultiplicative filtrations}

-The main goal of this section is to prove that Fubini-Study geodesic rays are maximal geodesic rays.
-More precisely, we establish Theorem \ref{thm_ray_coinc}.
+The main goal of this section is to give an alternative description of the geodesic ray from (\ref{defn_ray_geod_bergm}).
+This and the next section are essentially independent from the rest of the article.

-We first recall that the definition of maximal geodesic rays requires fixing initial point of the geodesic ray and its singularities at $+\infty$.
+In order to state our result, let us recall the definition of maximal geodesic rays.
+This definition requires fixing initial point of the geodesic ray and its singularities at $+\infty$ (in the form of Lelong numbers).
 Maximal geodesic ray is then the supremum over all geodesic rays, verifying these “boundary conditions".
-The correct description of this requires some basic notions from non-Archimedean geometry.
+The precise description of this requires some basic notions from non-Archimedean geometry.

 Denote by $X^{an}$ the Berkovich analytification of the projective manifold $X$ with respect to the trivial absolute value on the ground field $\comp$.
 We view $X^{an}$ as a topological space, whose points can be understood as semivaluations on $X$, i.e. valuations $v : \comp(Y)^* \to \real$ on the function field $\comp(Y)$ of subvarieties $Y$ of $X$, trivial on $\comp$.
 In particular, $X^{an}$ contains the set $X^{div}$ of divisorial valuations on $\comp(X)$, i.e. valuations $v : \comp(X)^* \to \real$ of the form $v = c \cdot {\rm{ord}}_E$, where $c \in \mathbb{Q}_{> 0}$, $E$ is a prime divisor on some normal variety $Y$ mapping birationally to $X$ and ${\rm{ord}}_E$ corresponds to the valuation calculating the order of vanishing along $E$.
 Remark, in particular, that ${\rm{ord}}_{\Sigma}$ is well-defined for any submanifold $\Sigma \subset X$ through the divisorial valuation of the exceptional divisor in the blow-up of $X$ along $\Sigma$.
 The space $X^{an}$ can be seen as a compactification of $X^{div}$, endowed with the topology of pointwise convergence, see \cite[\S 6.1]{BerBouckJonYTD}.